endowl/endowl/README.md

 - Store anywhere except special folders that start with an underscore.

-- Eg, do NOT store in the subdirectories:
+    Eg. do NOT store in the subdirectories:

         blog/_posts/ , _posts/ , _site/ , _layouts/ ...

 - Okay to store in project root directory and subdirectories

-- Eg, okay to store directly in:
+    Eg. okay to store directly in:

         ./ , blog/ , assets/images/ , ...